Glossary

 You determine the fixed assets turnover ratio with the following formula:

-Net annual sales ÷ (Gross fixed assets − accumulated depreciation) = Fixed asset turnover ratio
+Net annual sales ÷ (gross fixed assets − accumulated depreciation) = fixed asset turnover ratio

 What is a good asset turnover ratio?

-In addition, these are other factors that can influence results:
+In addition, other factors can influence results:

 - Heed caution if a company uses accelerated depreciation.
 It could result in the turnover ratio being higher than it should be.

-This information was last updated on 02/15/2024.
+This information was last updated on 02/25/2026.

 Organize and track assets throughout the life cycle; add, change, dispose, or transfer fixed assets for your business or clients with Fixed Assets CS